aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 The main question to ask when constructing wandering monster tables is what the range of each monster is.
-This question can be answered, or at least approximated, using the %-in-lair number.
+This question can be answered, or at least approximated, using the %-inolair number.
 OSE does not include this as part of the monster stat block, but OSRIC (and other systems) do use these numbers (note that OSRIC calls it the “lair probability” number).

-If using the subhex system the %-in-lair number can be used as follows:
+If using the subhex system the %-inolair number can be used as follows:

-➢ If the number is 100% the monster will not be encountered elsewhere in the hex and will only be encountered in their lair.
+- If the number is 100% the monster will not be encountered elsewhere in the hex and will only be encountered in their lair.
 Ex.
 Crypt things.

-➢ If the number is between 1 and 99% the range of the creature will be a number of hexes equal to 1 plus the number of times the percentage can be multiplied by 2 before reaching 100.
+- If the number is between 1 and 99% the range of the creature will be a number of hexes equal to 1 plus the number of times the percentage can be multiplied by 2 before reaching 100.